hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250924530v1-game-theory-to-study-cooperation-in-human-robot-mixed-groups-explori.md

 ---
 layout: default
-title: Game Theory to Study Cooperation in Human-Robot Mixed Groups: Exploring the Potential of the Public Good Game
+title: "Game Theory to Study Cooperation in Human-Robot Mixed Groups: Exploring the Potential of the Public Good Game"
 ---

 # Game Theory to Study Cooperation in Human-Robot Mixed Groups: Exploring the Potential of the Public Good Game